 What is the timeline for the beach renourishment works?

-The works are expected to begin in late 2020 and be completed by Easter 2021.
+The works began in late 2020 and are expected to be completed in 2021.

 Will beaches close during the beach renourishment works?